-6. Combine the Strength of All Resources
+6. Combine the strength of all resources

-Student retention is a large issue, and it's one that universities will continue to struggle addressing unless all available resources are used.
-This means combining the power of faculty who first notice student absences with that of financial aid officers able to implement creative financial solutions and student affairs specialists who can put an at-risk student in touch with available resources.
+Student retention is a massive issue, and it's one that universities will continue to struggle to address unless all available resources are used.
+This means combining the power of faculty who first notice student absences with that of financial aid officers able to implement creative financial solutions and student affairs specialists who can put at-risk students in touch with available resources.

-7. Offer Ample Opportunities for Success
+7. Offer ample opportunities for success

-8. Poll Students
+8. Poll students

 One of the best ways to keep students from leaving and curtail issues before they arise is to survey students regularly.
 This allows the administration to act upon feedback and address issues as they arise.

-9. Focus on Building Community
+9. Focus on building community

 Establishing community both in and out of the classroom is an effective way to build a network for students, which squashes feelings of isolation.
 A sense of community can also support healthy study habits and high academic performance.

-10. Increase Resources for Academic Advising
+10. Increase resources for academic advising

-This is especially true in the current reality of changing student demographics and delivery models where learners may be experiencing the student journey through a variety of traditional and non-traditional, on-campus and online modes.
+This is especially true in the current reality of changing student demographics and delivery models where learners may be experiencing the student journey through a variety of traditional and non-traditional, on-campus, and online modes.